EnAccess/Airlink-App/README.md

 ![**AirLink Lost/Stolen Devices Flow**](AirLink%20Docs/AirLink_Unknown_Device_Flow.png)

 #### PAYGo Integration with Solaris and Angaza
-Solaris and Angaza are two major providers of PAYGO business software stacks.
+Solaris and Angaza are two major providers of PAYGo business software stacks.
 AirLink devices can exchange PAYGO tokens with Angaza and Solaris servers through the AirLink Data Layer, enabled by the AirLink Server out-of-the-box.

 The AirLink server recognizes the type of provider based on a server side attribute payg_type for the device, and connects with Angaza or Solaris servers to get the latest PAYGo token.
 This provides out-of-the-box integration for those devices that support Nexus Token or OpenPAYGO Token.
 >[Connecting to Solaris or Angaza](AirLink%20Docs/Connecting%20to%20Solaris%20or%20Angaza.md)